The Most Beautiful Beaches in Cinque Terre, Italy

 Key Things to Remember when visiting the best beaches in Cinque Terre

-• You can generally find food & drinks nearby all of these beaches, with the exception of Corniglia (where you’ll have to climb back up the steep path), or the wild Guvano beach.
+- You can generally find food & drinks nearby all of these beaches, with the exception of Corniglia (where you’ll have to climb back up the steep path), or the wild Guvano beach.
 But it’s always wise to have a reusable water bottle with you anyway.
-There are fountains where you can fill it up for free in the villages.
+There are fountains in the villages where you can fill them up for free.